Contents

 Toggle between the forms-based and JSON input panels by clicking the round JSON symbol in the upper right of the Manual Input view.
 The view retains the last-specified setting of this toggle when you return to the Manual Input View.

-The command-line equivalent of the forms-based manual input panel is to start an sbc enqueue stream-name
+The command-line equivalent of the forms-based manual input panel is to start an

-session on an input stream of a running application.
-You can then type the CSV equivalent of tuples that match that stream's
+stream of a running application.
+You can then type the CSV equivalent of tuples that

 The command line equivalent of the JSON input panel is sbc enqueue --json stream-name

 .
-You can then type a JSON string for each tuple.
+You can then type a JSON

 When your application is running, StreamBase Studio queries the running server to determine the number of input streams and the schema for each stream.
 The Manual Input view shows the application's input streams in the *Stream drop-down list, and shows the schema for the currently selected stream in the forms-based input panel.